Summer Marching Page...

 As soon as you begin to consider joining, you should contact the director.
 She will call you at her earliest convenience.
 Include your name and phone with best time to call, student’s name, age and musical experience along with each instrument and number of years played.
 Requirements for musicians and non-musicians follow.

 Experienced, home-schooled musicians, elementary through high school age, are eligible to march with the WSHSB.
 All must have at least one school year of instruction on their instrument and be at a one-year proficiency level as judged by the director.
 Demonstration of proficiency may be required for those brand new to the band.
 Well-disciplined and similarly experienced, non-home-schooled students as well as adult musicians are also encouraged and welcome to join.
-All musicians, new to the WSHSB, will need to attend the preliminary marching practice on May 25, 2017, which is also the registration deadline.

 2. Little Patriots – Younger siblings of marchers who march behind the band.
-Little Patriots is separate
+Little Patriots is

-and NOT part of the Guard Unit.
+separate and NOT part of the Guard Unit.

 SUMMER MARCHING COMMITMENT